 Medical Malpractice Details

-Medical malpractice occurs when a healthcare provider breaches his duty of care to the patient and an injury is sustained because of it.
-Not all healthcare-related injuries rise to the serious level of medical malpractice.
-It’s possible your injury will be considered medical negligence which should still be compensated.
+Malpractice occurs when a healthcare provider breaches his duty of care to the patient and an injury is sustained because of it.
+Not all healthcare-related injuries rise to the serious level of malpractice.
+It’s possible your injury will be considered negligence which should still be compensated.